 The PRO1 has been specifically designed for digital cameras.
 It produces outstanding results with strong contrast while maintaining the overall color balance of the image.

-From its lightweight build to the striking images it produces, this PRO1 filter is truly a piece of art.
+From its lightweight build to the striking images it produces, this PRO1 filter is definitely one of the best.
 A black matte almite frame reduces reflections and the black-rimmed glass minimizes the chance of light reflecting off the edge.
-A UV protected case helps increase the life of the filter.
-You can get this filter with all these great features at a very reasonable price.
+A UV-protected case helps increase the life of the filter.

 Breakthrough Photography’s X4 CPL is a solidly built filter.
-SCHOTT Superwhite B270 optical glass has been used to make its optical element and each side of the glass is then treated with eight layers of Breakthrough Photography’s own nanotec and MRC (multi-resistant coatings) optical coatings which essentially give it dirt and moisture repellent capabilities.
+SCHOTT Superwhite B270 optical glass has been used in the optical element and each side of the glass is then treated with eight layers of Breakthrough Photography’s own nanotec and MRC (multi-resistant coatings) optical coatings, which essentially makes it dirt- and moisture-repellent.

-The X4 CPL is available in different versions to fit lens threads ranging from 39 to 105mm.
-It delivers the perfect color-neutral performance you would expect out of a high-end polarizing filter and comes equipped with an extremely high quality of glass, which means it won’t have imperfections that could possibly ruin your images.
+The X4 CPL is available in different versions to fit thread sizes ranging from 39 to 105mm.
+It delivers the perfect color-neutral performance you would expect of a high-end polarizing filter and comes equipped with extremely high-quality, resistant glass, which means you’re less likely to see those tiny imperfections that could possibly ruin your images.

 It’s one of the most expensive polarizing filters around and not really made for beginners.
-However, professional photographers would love to have it in their kit bag.
+However, it’s a must-have for professional photographers.

-The LEE Filters 75 x 90mm Seven5 Circular Polarizer Filter delivers a great imaging performance and is very durable because of its construction with high-quality optical glass.
+The LEE Filters 75 x 90mm Seven5 Circular Polarizer Filter delivers great imaging performance and is very durable, with high-quality optical glass.
 Its design makes it compatible with the Seven5 Micro Filter System which is specifically made for smaller interchangeable lens cameras.

-This Circular Polarizer filters out the light that becomes polarized due to reflection from a non-metallic surface, resulting in the reduction of ghosting and flare effects.
+This Circular Polarizer helps in the reduction of ghosting and flare effects.
 It absorbs this polarized light, cuts through hazy conditions, and makes the skies clear and blue in your images.
-It also helps minimize reflections in glass and on water.
+It also helps minimize reflections on glass and water.

-Like every other polarizing filter, it works well when used at a 90-degree angle from the direction of sunlight; however, this lens is expensive and you may observe some vignetting effects.
+Like every other polarizing filter, it works well when used at a 90-degree angle from the direction of sunlight.
+However, this lens is expensive and you may see some vignetting.

-Tiffen’s 77mm Polarizer is a well-built polarizing lens filter that will give you the high performance you’re seeking in all outdoor shooting conditions.
-It has a great ability to dramatically reduce or completely eliminate glare and deepen the intensity of blue skies.
-The available options to fit lens threads range from 28 to 86mm.
+Tiffen’s 77mm Polarizer is a well-built filter that will give you the high performance you’re looking for in any outdoor shooting condition.
+It’s great at dramatically reducing or completely eliminating glare and deepening the intensity of blue skies.
+The available sizes range from 28 to 86mm.

-The Tiffen Polarizer Filter is padded with a water-resistant nylon material and has a great color accuracy in most shooting conditions.
-One can easily say that currently, it’s one of the best mid-range polarizers for outdoor photography.
+The Tiffen Polarizer Filter is padded with a water-resistant nylon material and provides great color accuracy in most shooting conditions.
+This makes it one of the best mid-range polarizers for outdoor photography.

-Polarizing filters are one of the many important photography tools today and if you want to take your photography experience or career to the next level, you should have one of these.
-They are especially a must-have for landscape photographers.
+Polarizing filters are one of the many important tools you should have in your kit.
+If you want to take your landscape photography to the next level with vibrant skies against stunning, detailed landscapes, you should get yourself one of these.